Diversity Makes a Difference

 High Racial Diversity

 Many college students value the opportunity to meet and learn from different ethnic and racial groups, which is more likely to happen at a diverse school such as this one.

 Explore Racial Diversity at SUNY Stony Brook

-If available, the chart below explores ethnic diversity among the undergraduate students at SUNY Stony Brook.
+If available, the chart below explores racial diversity among the undergraduate students at SUNY Stony Brook.

 SUNY Stony Brook boasts excellent racial diversity.